Poitiers: Sports

 The Stade Poitevin, founded in 1900, is a multi-sports club, which fields several top-level teams in a variety of sports.
-These include a volleyball team that play in the French Pro A volleyball league, a basketball team, an amateur football team and a professional rugby team (as of the 2008–2009 season.)
+These include a volleyball team that play in the French Pro A volleyball league, a basketball team, an amateur football team and a professional rugby team (as of the 2008–2009 season).

-The PB86 or Poitiers Basket 86 (www.pb86.fr) play in the French Pro A basketball league.
+The PB86 or Poitiers Basket 86 play in the French Pro A basketball league.
 In the 2009–10 season, three Americans played for PB86: Rasheed Wright, Kenny Younger and Tommy Gunn.
 The team played the French championship playoffs in the 2009–10 season and was the Pro B French Champion for the 2008–2009 season.
-The team's communication strategy is considered by some to be one of the best in the French basketball league.
+The team's communication strategy is considered by some to be one of the best in the French basketball scene.

-Brian Joubert, the figure skating champion, practices at Poitiers' ice rink and lives with his family in the city.
+Brian Joubert, the French figure skating champion, practices at Poitiers' Ice Rink and lives with his family in the city.

 Tourism

-Historic churches, in particular Romanesque church buildings, are the main attraction inside Poitiers itself.
-The town's centre is picturesque, with generally well-preserved architecture and a recently re-zoned pedestrian area.
+Historic churches, in particular Romanesque buildings, are the main attraction inside Poitiers itself.
+The town center is gorgeous, with generally well-preserved architecture and a recently re-zoned pedestrian area.
 There are numerous shops, cafes and restaurants in the town centre.

 Since 1987, Poitiers' tourist industry has indirectly benefited from the Futuroscope theme-park and research park in nearby Chasseneuil-du-Poitou.
-The centre of town receives visits in complement to the theme-park and benefits from a larger proportion of European tourists, notably from the United Kingdom.
-In conjunction, Poitiers' tourism has directly benefited from the TGV high-speed rail link to Paris.
+The kernel of town receives visits in complement to the theme-park and benefits from a larger proportion of European tourists, notably from the United Kingdom.
+In conjunction, Poitiers' tourism has also benefited from the TGV high-speed rail link to Paris.

 Transport

 Poitiers' railway station lies on the TGV Atlantique line between Paris and Bordeaux.
-The station is in the valley to the west of the old town centre.
+The station is in the valley to the west of the old town center.
 Services run to Angoulême, Limoges and La Rochelle in addition to Paris and Bordeaux.
-The direct TGV puts Poitiers 1h40 from Paris' Gare Montparnasse.
+The direct TGV puts Poitiers 1 hour and 40 minutes from the Parisian Gare Montparnasse.

-Poitiers–Biard Airport is located 2.4 km west of Poitiers with flights to Lyon—Saint Exupéry, London Stansted, Edinburgh and Shannon, Ireland on Ryanair.
+Poitiers–Biard Airport is located 2.4 km west of Poitiers with flights to Lyon—Saint Exupéry, London Stansted, Edinburgh Airport and Shannon Airport, Ireland on Ryanair.

-Urban transportation in Poitiers is provided by a company called Vitalis.
-Regional ground transportation in the department of the Vienne is provided by private bus companies such as "Ligne en Vienne".
+Urban transportation in Poitiers is provided by a company dubbed Vitalis although their e-infrastructure is difficult to access.
+Regional ground transportation in the department of the Vienne is provided by private bus companies such as "Ligne en Vienne."
 Rail transportation in the region is provided by the public TER Nouvelle-Aquitaine (regional express train).

-From January 2009 to December 2012, Poitiers' town centre went through deep changes to make it less accessible to motor vehicles.
-The project, named "Projet Coeur d'Agglo", focused on re-thinking the way people use individual cars to access the town centre and as an everyday way of transportation.
-On 29 September 2010, 12 streets were permanently closed off to motor vehicles and transformed into an entirely pedestrian zone.

-Eventually, a new line of fast buses will be added around 2017.
+Between January 2009 and December 2012, Poitiers' town center underwent significant transformations aimed at reducing motor vehicle access.
+The initiative, called "Projet Cœur d'Agglo," sought to rethink the role of individual car use for accessing the town center and daily transportation.
+On 29 September 2010, 12 streets were permanently closed to motor vehicles, creating a fully pedestrianized zone.
+Lastly, a new line of fast buses was added around 2017.